open-austin/indigent-defense-stats/README.md

 I did a manual scraping test up to returning search results, most dates have 0 results, so I didn't test scraping case data from the search on any of these.
 Here is the data:

 12/59 do not work, 79.6% do work.
 3 are captcha-blocked, 9 are currently impossible (site down or search disabled).
 75.8% of the population should be scrapable without captcha solving.
-2.9% of population is under catpcha.
+2.9% of population is under captcha.

 Parser for post 2017 sites is not complete.
 Parser for pre-2017 sites works well, but needs a lot more testing.